 Dehydration is simply fluid deprivation.
 One of the easiest tasks to accomplish in a nursing home is to keep residents hydrated.
 Some residents are unable to access water on their own, while other residents may be on medications that require additional monitoring to avoid dehydration.
 Regardless, residents are often totally dependent upon nursing home staff members to give them a drink of water.
 Unfortunately, overworked staff members often forget to accomplish this simple task and fail to properly monitor those with additional needs.
 When a resident becomes malnourished or dehydrated, they become susceptible to a host of additional medical problems, such as bed sores, infection, and pneumonia.

-Recognizing St Louis Nursing Home Malnutrition and Dehydration
+Recognizing Nursing Home Malnutrition and Dehydration in Illinois and Missouri

 Sometimes changes can be subtle and if you visit your loved one every day, you may not notice gradual changes.
-In addition to periodically doing a thorough examination of your loved one for bruises and wounds, you should check them for signs of dehydration and malnutrition.
+However, if you are just being able to visit your loved one after months of the Covid shutdown, you may be shocked in what you see.
+In addition to doing a thorough examination of your loved one for bruises and wounds, you should check them for signs of dehydration and malnutrition.

 Common Signs of Dehydration